digh5000/colour-and-layout/exercises.md

 ## Layout

 'Layout' can mean different things in different contexts.
-A general overview on issues in layout is covered by ['What makes design great, Lynda.com](http://www.lynda.com/Illustrator-tutorials/What-makes-design-great/161817/177322-4.html) and ['Exploring principles of layout and composition'](http://www.lynda.com/Illustrator-tutorials/Exploring-principles-layout-composition/161817/177323-4.html)
+A general overview on issues in layout is covered by ['What makes design great, Lynda.com](http://www.lynda.com/Illustrator-tutorials/What-makes-design-great/161817/177322-4.html) and ['Exploring principles of layout and composition'](http://www.lynda.com/Illustrator-tutorials/Exploring-principles-layout-composition/161817/177323-4.html).
+This [slideshare](http://www.slideshare.net/kernlearningsolutions/what-is-an-effective-layout-3435438) gives you a sense of things to watch out for as well.

 For academic posters in particular, consider [these suggestions from the APA](http://www.apa.org/gradpsych/2011/01/poster.aspx).